 Best Par 4: 17th Hole, “Bunkers”, 390 yards, 14th handicap.
 This hole is named “Bunkers” not just because this fairway is surrounded by a moat of waste bunker but also because military ammunition bunkers can be found to the right of this hole.
 Make sure to get your group photo on this picturesque hole that’s both beautiful and well-designed.

 Best Par 5: 4th Hole, “Collection”, 525 yards, 9th handicap.
 Narrowly beating out the strong finishing hole, the 4th hole doubles as both a great design and visually stunner.
 Playing from an elevated teebox, this is one of the most fun drives of the day to a tight fairway framed by bunkers on both sides.
 From here, this hole runs completely uphill to a receptive punchbowl green.
 I always love holes that incorporate multiple elevation changes and this hole does it quite tastefully.

 General Comments: The practice facilities at Red Tail were pretty standard for an upscale public course, with a grass range and practice green near the 1st tee.
 Pace of play was pretty average, but I can imagine this course gets swamped on summer weekends (as it should given the price and quality).
 Bonus points for the staff in the Proshop, who were both friendly and helpful.

-Verdict: Visually stunning and well-designed, Red Tail is without a doubt the best public course I’ve played to date in New England.
+Verdict: Visually stunning and well-designed, Red Tail is without a doubt the best public course I’ve played to date in Massachusetts and second only to Belgrade Lakes in New England.
 This course is absolutely worth the price of admission and is a must-play for visitors to Boston.